 - those that have been delegated specific powers and decision making authority.

-Most of the City’s advisory bodies are purely advisory in nature; this includes the Community Parks and Recreation Commission, the Community Trails Commissions, the Community Cultural Commission, the Community Emergency Preparedness Commission, the Architectural Review Board (advises the Planning Commission), the Housing Commission,and the Library Advisory Commission.
-Advisory bodies that have been delegated specific powers and authority are the Planning Commission and the Mobile home Fair Practices Commission.
+Most of the City’s advisory bodies are purely advisory in nature; this includes the Community Parks and Trails Commission, the Community Cultural Commission, the Community Emergency Preparedness Commission, the Architectural Review Board (advises the Planning Commission), the Housing Commission, the Library Advisory Commission and the Speaker Series Commission.
+Advisory bodies that have been delegated specific powers and authority are the Planning Commission and the Mobile Home Fair Practices Commission.

 The City Council meets at 1:00 p.m. on the first and third Thursdays of each month in the Council Chamber in City Hall.
 All regular and special meetings are open to the public, and City Council meetings are taped and shown on local cable television on channel 17 at 10 a.m.and 7 p.m. on the Saturday, Tuesday and Thursday following each meeting.
 The City Council also acts as the Board of Directors for the Housing Authority, Library, Redevelopment Successor Agency and Joint Powers Financing Authority.